Merck/AlgebraicAgents.jl/docs/src/design.md

   * [`@schedule`](@ref) is used to schedule a "wake up" call to the agent, custom behavior can be implemented by defining [`AlgebraicAgents._interact!`](@ref) for subtypes of `AbstractAlgebraicAgent`.
   * [`@schedule_call`](@ref) is used to schedule a callback function to the agent.

 However the system can work with arbitrary types of interactions.
 To do so, simply define a new call type that is a subtype of `AbstractOperaCall`.
-The methods [`AlgebraicAgents.execute_action!`](@ref) and [AlgebraicAgents.opera_enqueue!](@ref) must be specialized for your new call type.
+The methods `execute_action!` and `opera_enqueue!` must be specialized for your new call type.
 After that, your new interaction type can be used just like any other!
 To see an example, please check out our tests.

 For more details, see the API documentation of [`Opera`](@ref) and our tests.